What are the benefits of yoga?

-There are tonnes of benefits in practicing yoga.
-Regular practice (at least 3-5 times a week) can alleviate symptoms of many chronic diseases (i.e. arthritis, diabetes and thyroid disorders).
+There are many of benefits in practicing yoga.
+Regular practice (at least 3-5 times a week) will improve your flexibility, strength, and endurance.

 - Alleviates back, neck, shoulder and knee pain